Wapley Bushes Local Nature Reserve is just south of Yate, near Bristol, in the West of England.

 The population of hazel dormice in the UK has dropped by 75% in less than 30 years.
 The species is currently classed as vulnerable, but there are thoughts that the status might be upgraded to endangered.
 We’ll let you know the outcome of the survey.

-On a nice clear morning our local bird expert Alan Daniells led seven of us on a bird walk through Wapley Common, the woods and the meadows.
-Many of the group were also experienced bird spotters, and in total we identified 23 species.
+On recent bird walks our bird expert Alan Daniells led us through Wapley Common, the woods and the meadows.
+Many of the group were also experienced bird spotters, and in total we identified 26 species.
 We spotted double-figure numbers each of Chiffchaff, Blackcap, and Wren.

 There was a wide range of other species too: Mallard, Stock Dove, Woodpigeon, Lesser Black-backed Gull, Buzzard, Great Spotted Woodpecker, Green Woodpecker, Jay, Magpie, Jackdaw, Carrion Crow, Blue Tit, Great Tit, Long-tailed Tit, Willow Warbler, Goldcrest, Song Thrush, Mistle Thrush, Blackbird, and Robin.